 Note: If a user has permission to complete visits and the job is set up to be invoiced after each visit, they are still able to complete visits and have the invoice be automatically created and charged.

-Outside of using automatic payments, invoice creation relies on the presence of an invoice reminder to prompt you to invoice.
-However, with automatic payments, invoice reminders do not get created.
-In the billing section on the job you will see invoices that have been created and paid.
+In the billing section on the job, you will see all invoices for this job that have been created and automatically paid.
 If you were to turn off automatic payments, you would see invoice reminders populate in the billing section.

 Invoices are created immediately according to the billing schedule that appears on the job.
 That means that if you have (for example) invoicing after each visit selected, as soon as the visit is marked complete an invoice will be created and their card will be charged.
 We will automatically charge the client's stored card and if successful, you will see the paid invoice appear in the billing section of the job.

-If the charge is unsuccessful, we won't try to charge the client automatically again and you will be notified by email that the charge did not go through.
+If the charge is unsuccessful (for example, their card has expired) or the client's card is declined for another reason, we won't try to charge the client automatically again and you will be notified by email that the charge did not go through.
 Since the invoice is unpaid, you can reach out to the client to see if they'd prefer to pay with a different card.
 If the client chooses to pay with a new card, this will be the card charged going forward.
 You can also try to charge their card again manually from the invoice by clicking Collect Payment on the invoice.
 We will only attempt to charge the stored card one time.

-If your invoicing schedule is set to invoice on a particular day such as the last day of the month the invoices aren't sent as soon as the clock hits midnight, but rather at 9pm (in your timezone) that day.
+If your invoicing schedule is set to invoice on a particular day such as the last day of the month the invoices aren't sent as soon as the clock hits midnight, but rather at 9pm (in your timezone) that day to account for any services done during the day.
 Your client will automatically receive an emailed receipt that shows their successful payment along with a link to the client hub where they can view the invoice.

 You will also see that with automatic payments, that the option to generate an invoice is grayed out.
 This is because invoices will be created automatically based on the billing frequency, so the option to manually create an invoice for this job is removed.